Development team

 • There should always be close and thorough monitoring of the status of tasks to avoid creating bottlenecks in the process.

-Waterfall will merge with small and simple projects, but there should be a clear division of each phase.
 Team members have a broad and specific vision of the entire process and scope of the project.
-Also this method is ideal for projects where the results are predictable and there is not much variation in requirements throughout the process.
+Also, this method is ideal for projects where the results are predictable and there is not much variation in requirements throughout the process.

 Downside and Upside